Rawan19/HMNet/README.md

 # HMNet
-This is the official code for the Microsoft's paper of HMNet model at EMNLP 2020.
+This is forked from the official code for the Microsoft's paper of HMNet model at EMNLP 2020.
 It is implemented under PyTorch framework.
 The related [paper](https://www.microsoft.com/en-us/research/uploads/prod/2020/04/MeetingNet_EMNLP_full.pdf) to cite is:

 ```
 @Article{zhu2020a,